UKLLC/Guidebook/ukllc_book/docs/linked_health_data/NHS_England/Mental health datasets/MH_datasets.md

 <br>
 >* **IAPT** covers **primary care** services designed to help people with mild to moderate mental health problems, such as anxiety and depression.
 <br>
->* MHSDS is primarily a dataset for administrative purposes.
-It is comprised of approximately 60 datasets and is particularly complex.
-UK LLC is collaborating with experts within the community to improve documentation for researchers – please see our detailed [**Understanding MHSDS guide**](../Mental%20health%20datasets/MHSDS/Understanding_MHSDS.md), which will be updated periodically.
+>* MHSDS is primarily a dataset for **administrative purposes**.
+It is comprised of approximately **60 datasets** and is particularly **complex**.
+UK LLC is collaborating with experts within the community to improve documentation for researchers – we are working on a detailed Understanding MHSDS guide, which will be uploaded shortly.
 <br>
->* The MHSDS and IAPT datasets are increasingly using clinical terminology to capture clinical information, primarily through SNOMED-CT.
+>* The MHSDS and IAPT datasets are increasingly using **clinical terminology** to capture clinical information, primarily through SNOMED-CT.
 See the [**Coded variables guide**](../Coding/coding_intro.md) for further details.
 <br>

 <aside class="admonition note"><p class="admonition-title">FAQs on working with NHS England data are available <a href="https://guidebook.ukllc.ac.uk/docs/faq/pages/faq_nhse" target="_blank" rel="noopener noreferrer">here</a></p></aside>